 Care for the elderly in residential social facilities and their types

-If a senior does not have a close person who can take care of him or her, or if his or her condition is so bad that it is not possible to provide care in a home environment, there is the option of residential social care facilities.
+Care for the elderly in residential care facilities includes nursing homes and homes for the elderly.
+If a senior does not have a close person who can take care of him or her, or if his or her condition is so bad that it is not possible to provide care in a home environment, there is the option of residential social care.
+A nursing home is a good option for seniors who only need occasional help.
 The main types include:

-These are special residential homes owned by municipalities where seniors rent their own barrier-free apartment equipped with their own bathroom and kitchen.
+These are special apartment buildings owned by municipalities where seniors rent their own barrier-free apartment equipped with their own bathroom and kitchen.
 At the same time, a nursing service is available to them during dedicated hours.
 The house usually includes a lounge.
 This style of accommodation is therefore suitable for elderly people who can at least partially look after themselves.
+The nursing home sets the conditions to meet the needs of seniors and local regulations.

 A home for the elderly is also designed for elderly people in poorer health.
 The nursing service is available 24 hours a day, 7 days a week.
-Seniors are usually accommodated in single rooms (but sometimes in multi-bed rooms) and are provided with all-day meals.
+Seniors are usually accommodated in single rooms (but sometimes in multi-bed rooms) and are provided with a full day’s board.
 In addition to care, most homes for the elderly also provide a range of leisure and social activities.

 House with special regime

 Special care homes are for seniors suffering from Alzheimer’s, senile or other dementia.
 These homes are adapted to meet their special needs.
-Therefore, specially trained staff work there and seniors have access to specially designed activities and therapies.
+Therefore, specially trained staff work there and specially designed activities and therapies are available to seniors.